rsksmart/RSKIPs/IPs/RSKIP419.md

 - Proof transaction creation: once the proposed Powpeg receives the funds, it will create an UTXO to the current Powpeg to proof that it can spend them.
 - Proof transaction verification: the current Powpeg will receive the proposed Powpeg spending-proof transaction, validate it was created by the proposed Powpeg from the funding transaction and proceed with the commitment.

+### Backwards compatibility
+This change is a hard-fork and therefore all full nodes must be updated.

 #### Proposed Powpeg funding

 Once the SVP starts, the Bridge will send the required satoshis to the proposed Powpeg address.
 It should be enough for it to be able to send back a transaction.
 Since the size of the Proof transaction will vary depending on the size of the proposed Powpeg input script, the calculation of the funds sent from the current Powpeg should consider that.